Jofay-zs/Jofay-zs.github.io/README.md

 ## Problems

 At the moment that I'm writing this I have a problem with my project, practically the problem isn't mine, the problem is from a gatsby plugin that doesn't support gatsby v4.
-This plugin 'gatsby-source-strapi' is the plugin that allow us to connect our gatsby aplication with strapi(CMS), but for some reason that I don't understand, when you try to query images, don't even appear, so to quickly fix it I decide to wait for the new upload and meanwhile use local images
+This plugin 'gatsby-source-strapi' is the plugin that allow us to connect our gatsby aplication with strapi(CMS), but for some reason that I don't understand, when you try to query images, don't even appear, so to quickly fix it I decide to wait for the new upload and meanwhile use local images.